 Some reviewers comments that, while the plates themselves were very easy to clean, while cooking the food tends to leak down into the heating elements and into spaces where the clips hold the plates that food has found its way down into.
 One reviewer even said they removed the screws so that could get some of the “gook” out.
 However, this product has lots of 4 and 5 star reviewers, so that must be a big problem for everyone.
 It sounds like a machine that you have to be careful not to overflow.

-Electric Grill and Waffle Iron with 5 Removable Plates
+George Foreman GRP90WGR Electric Nonstick Grill with 5 Interchangeable Plates

 This George Foreman electric grill and waffle maker with 5 removable plates makes not only waffles (both regular and Belgian, and they are big ones, too!), but also sandwiches, bacon, steaks, hamburgers, paninis, and kebobs.
 You can even use the baking pan to make chocolate chip cookies!
 It comes with two drip trays, two spatulas, and a cleaning sponge.